 Some people believe that when to eat is just as important as what to eat.
 Ideally you’re supposed to eat about 30 minutes after a workout, one hour at the most.
 Why?
 Because after you exercise, your muscles are somewhat damaged and will start self-repairing.
 It’s the perfect time to replace the nutrients that you lost from working out.
 This 30-minute gap is referred to as the “anabolic window”.
 Although some follow this rule stringently, some studies suggest that eating during the anabolic window is necessary only if you didn’t eat for several hours prior to your workout and thus need immediate nutrition replenishment.

 If you do choose to follow the anabolic window, then consider bringing along a protein shake to the gym as a quick snack once you’ve finished your workout.
 In my case, since I shower before leaving the gym, and driving home, it can take me almost an hour before I can finally eat something.
 But since I eat breakfast about two to three hours prior to working out, I think I’m ok.

 Carbs and Protein are Your Friends (after a workout)

 Although carbohydrates have been vilified for many years, they are just what you need after strenuous exercise.
 When you work out, your muscles use a large amount of carbs for energy while protein is depleted.
+Protein provides you with amino acids, which are the building blocks for muscle growth and are considered an essential supplement by top bodybuilders.
+You can get your proteins in many forms, including powder and bars from bodybuilding.com.
 Therefore, your body will need to replenish them once it goes into repair mode.
 However, what it doesn’t need is fat so try to avoid foods high in fat.
 And of course, don’t forget a tall glass of water.